 Ostuni is not as popular among tourists and has a very chill, relaxed atmosphere.
 The locals are extremely laid back and no one seems to be in a rush.
 It is a real pleasure just to stroll down the streets of Ostuni and experience a more authentic and simple way of life in Southern Italy!

 Each of these four towns – Bari, Matera, Alberobelo and Ostuni has its own charm and quirky atmosphere.
-Even though they are all located in the Puglia region and just a few kilometers away from each other, they are all so different and unique.
+Even though they are all located in the Puglia region and just a few kilometres away from each other, they are all so different and unique.
 This short four day trip to Southern Italy left me awestruck and stunned once again by the beautiful Italian towns.
 I am certainly planning to go back to Puglia and explore the other tiny towns of this off-the-beaten-path region!

 Have you been to Southern Italy and the Puglia region?
 Which towns did you manage to visit?
 Did you enjoy the slower pace of life in Southern Italy?
 Please share in the comments section below!